Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

-These functions $g_{i}(r)$ should reduce to non-vanishing constants when $a \to 0$ such that Eq.~\eqref{eq:GSNeqn} is exactly the Regge-Wheeler equation for Schwarzschild \glspl{BH}.
-In practice it was found that choosing $g_{i}(r)$ as simple rational functions of $r$ leads to desirable short-ranged \gls{GSN} potentials.
-With some particular choices of $g_{i}(r)$, which we explicitly show in App.~\ref{app:explicitGSN} for fields with spin-weight $s=0,\pm 1, \pm 2$, the expressions for $\alpha(r)$ and $\beta(r)$ can be quite concise, and we can write $\eta(r)$ in a compact form as
+These functions $g_{i}(r)$ should reduce to nonvanishing constants when $a \to 0$ such that Eq.~\eqref{eq:GSNeqn} is exactly the Regge-Wheeler equation for Schwarzschild \glspl{BH}.
+In practice, it was found that choosing $g_{i}(r)$ as simple rational functions of $r$ leads to desirable short-ranged \gls{GSN} potentials.
+With some particular choices of $g_{i}(r)$, which we explicitly show in Appendix~\ref{app:explicitGSN} for fields with spin weight $s=0,\pm 1, \pm 2$, the expressions for $\alpha(r)$ and $\beta(r)$ can be quite concise, and we can write $\eta(r)$ in a compact form as

-It should be noted that if one chooses instead $g_{i}(r) = 1$, while the associated \gls{GSN} potentials are still short-ranged, the corresponding expression for $\eta(r)$ \emph{cannot} be written in the form of Eq.~\eqref{eq:eta_1overr_polynomial} and the weighting functions $\alpha(r)$ and $\beta(r)$ are long (except for $s=0$).
+It should be noted that if one chooses instead $g_{i}(r) = 1$, while the associated \gls{GSN} potentials are still short ranged, the corresponding expression for $\eta(r)$ \emph{cannot} be written in the form of Eq.~\eqref{eq:eta_1overr_polynomial} and the weighting functions $\alpha(r)$ and $\beta(r)$ are long (except for $s=0$).

-\subsection{Asymptotic behaviors and boundary conditions of the Generalized Sasaki-Nakamura equation}
+\subsection{Asymptotic behaviors and boundary conditions of the generalized Sasaki-Nakamura equation}

+Before studying the asymptotic behaviors of the \gls{GSN} equation, it is educational to first revisit the asymptotic behaviors of the radial Teukolsky equation so that we can compare the behaviors of the two equations and understand the reasons why it is preferred to use the \gls{GSN} equation instead of the Teukolsky equation when performing numerical computations.

+Unless otherwise specified, we focus only on nonstatic ($\omega \neq 0$) solutions hereinafter, as the behaviors of nonstatic solutions are different from those of static solutions.
+Discussions on exact and analytical static mode solutions of the Teukolsky equation can be found in Appendix~\ref{app:static_modes_for_Teukolsky}.